FriendsOfMDT/PSD/Documentation/PowerShell Deployment - Operations Guide.md

 >PRO TIP: You can copy Applications from other MDT deployment shares within the Deployment Workbench.

->BUG: Be sure to add a dummy app to customsettings.ini.
+>BUG: Be sure to add a dummy app to `customsettings.ini`.
 THere is a glitch if you want to use application selection in the new PSDWizard

 ### Import/Add Drivers